Pensions: Mind The Gap Between Contributions And Benefits

 A Rock and a Hard Place

 It is not so hard to believe that politicians will say whatever is needed to rise to power.
 Do many people not "expand" on the truth when vying for a job?
 I have had engineers and tradesmen work for me that could hardly hold up to their resume.
 This is exactly what the far-from-center political movements around the world are doing.
-Poland, France, U.S.A, Greece, Spain - the list of countries who have been fed false promises by their politicians numbers nearly every country in the world.
+Poland, France, U.S.A., Greece, Spain - the list of countries that have been fed false promises by their politicians numbers nearly every country in the world.

 We have now come to expect it.
-Even in Germany, an often cited example of fiscal control, the pension scheme is entirely funded by existing payments.
+Even in Germany, an often-cited example of fiscal control, the pension scheme is entirely funded by existing payments.
 Where will those payments come from when the number of pensioners severely outnumbers the workers?
 And how can this be changed?
-If you cut benefits you risk a humanitarian crisis.
-If you fail to cut benefits you edge closer to economic collapse.
+If you cut benefits, you risk a humanitarian crisis.
+If you fail to cut benefits, you edge closer to economic collapse.
 To be sure there is a solution in the middle, but the longer countries wait to deal with the situation, the more precarious it becomes.

 At the high end of this chart, we have Poland.
 Now, one would look at the chart and say to themselves, "We should do something about that."
 Not in Poland.
 After popular discontent following a slashing of benefits in 2012, the government simply reversed the decision and saw their approval ratings skyrocket.
 It does not matter that the country is ebbing towards an economic collapse, it only matters that the pensioners receive their benefits - they are the ones with the majority vote.